Is Hardwood Flooring Worth It? The Pros And Cons Of Wood Floors

-It’s a thought that many owners of homes with carpeted floors will have at some point: Should I get hardwood floors?
+It’s a thought that many homeowners with carpeted floors will have at some point: Should I get hardwood floors?

 Would hardwood floors make a good addition to your home?
-Let’s consider some pros and cons.
+Let’s consider some pros and cons of hardwood flooring.

 Pros Of Wood Floors

 - Added value to your home: Hardwood floors are at the top of the “must have” list for many potential home buyers.
 Trading your wall-to-wall carpet for some wood flooring could increase the value of your house and make it easier to sell when the time for that comes.